European Cultural Centre of Delphi: Main Event

 The annual central event of the European Cultural Centre of Delphi is usually organized during the first ten days of July and includes an international scientific symposium and artistic program (theater, music, visual arts, dance performances, documentaries etc.).
 The general theme is decided at a special ECCD board of directors Meeting.
 Some of them include the International Meetings on Ancient Greek Drama, the International Meetings of Music and Musicology, the International Meeting "Apollo", the Cultural Amphictyony etc.

-Special events are held to commemorate important anniversaries such as the Tribute to the Delphic Festivals, held at the seventy-year anniversary from the First Delphic Festival in 1997, the International Symposium "From the Enlightenment to the Revolutions" in the 200th anniversary from the death of Rigas Velestinlis, the Year of Socrates, on the occasion of 2,400 years after the death of the great Athenian philosopher, the "Year of Pericles-Year of Democracy" on the occasion of the 2,500 years since the birth of the great Athenian statesman, the Year of Marathon, at the 2,500 anniversary from the historic battle, the Year of Cavafy etc.
+Special events are held to commemorate important anniversaries such as the Tribute to the Delphic Festivals, held at the seventy-year anniversary from the First Delphic Festival in 1997, the International Symposium "From the Enlightenment to the Revolutions" in the 200th anniversary from the death of Rigas Velestinlis, the "Year of Socrates", on the occasion of 2,400 years after the death of the great Athenian philosopher, the "Year of Pericles-Year of Democracy" on the occasion of the 2,500 years since the birth of the great Athenian statesman, the "Year of Marathon", at the 2,500 anniversary from the historic battle, the "Year of Cavafy", etc.

+Delphi Economic Forum

+The Delphi Economic Forum has been hosted in the European Cultural Centre of Delphi annually since its establishment in 2016.
+It is an international conference regarding finance, politics, science and more.
+It has more than 2,500 attendees each year and up to 1000 speakers or more, who consist of politicians, academics and journalists, with key people such as world leaders present in all of the conferences.